tower/guides/guides/query.md

 One issue is, there can't be any _directed cycles_.
 Realizing this simplified everything, because in my head I kept thinking of that case and not seeing a solution, but from what I've read they say _it must be a DAG_ (directed acyclic graph), no cycles!
 We can come back to handling the cyclic case later (maybe the algorithm can just randomly say one goes before the other).

 So to figure out the best way to do the query, you have to figure out the network flow problem on `J ⊂ E`.
-That's as far as I got, and I know it's possible.
-But for now, I just want to get the simple case of querying individual records (no joins/relations to start).
-Once that's done, then it will be clearer how to solve this problem.
+That's pretty much it.

 ## Summary